LaunchCode-Education-Archived/gis-devops-OLD/week08/project/README.md

 $ docker cp all_reports.sql postgis:/tmp
 ```

-Verify that the file made it:
+Verify that the files made it:

 ```nohighlight
 $ docker exec -it postgis ls -l /tmp
 ```

-The `data.sql` file that will be run on the `postgis` container will expect to find the data files in `/tmp`, so update that script accordingly (recall that `data.sql` is run on the database host).
+The `data.sql` file that will be run on the `postgis` container will need to find the data files in `/tmp`, so update that script accordingly (recall that `data.sql` is run on the database host, which is the `postgis` container, in this case).

-Additionally, the script makes use of the `unaccnet` function, which is part of the `unaccent` Postgres extension.
-While our Docker image came with the PostGIS extension installed, this extention is not present.
+Additionally, the script makes use of the `unaccent` function, which is part of the `unaccent` Postgres extension.
+While our Docker image came with the PostGIS extension installed, the `unaccent` extention is *not* present.
+Let's fix that.

 Fire up `psql`:

 ```nohighlight
 $ psql -h localhost -p 5432 -U zika_app_user -d gis